matt-wats/Learning-Connect-4/README.md

 ### Future

+We could implement weightings in the loss functions, for the Evaluator to focus more on becoming adept on learning end states, as learning the beginning moves are going to be more difficult to accurately learn as their associated value will change drastically throughout training.

 Each game takes a long time to play, so speeding up this process is very important.
 We could change the process of finding new moves from a search to having possible moves as a property of a board state, which should drastically improve search times.